cenotelie/cratery/README.md

 * The actual crates packages and metadata,
 * The generated documentation of stored crates.

-By default, all data is stored in a single directory specificed by the `REGISTRY_DATA_DIR` environment variable.
+By default, all data is stored in a single directory specified by the `REGISTRY_DATA_DIR` environment variable.
 The default value is a `/data` folder, expected to be mounted into the docker container.

 The crates data and their generated documentation can be stored on S3 instead.